wangyu09/exkaldi/README.md

 < function description >

-return Kaldi toolkit root path if it had been installed correctlly, or raise error.
+return Kaldi toolkit root path if Kaldi has been found or set up, or return None.
 It is a initialized action implemented automatically when importing ExKaldi toolkit.

+### get_env()

+< function description >

+return the current environment which exkaldi is running at.

+### set_kaldi_path(path)

+< function description >

+set kaldi root path manually.
+If another Kaldi had already been running rightly. replace it.

 ### check_config(name,config=None)